chiptopher/guet/.github/FAQ.md

 # Frequently Asked Questions

+### I'm getting an error that says "ModuleNotFoundError: No module named 'guet'"
+Usually this means when you installed guet, you used `pip install guet` instead of `pip3 install guet`.
+This means that guet is only installed to work with python2.
+However, python3 is required for guet to work.
+Running `pip uninstall guet` and then `pip3 install guet` should fix the problem.

 ### How do I use guet with [husky](https://github.com/typicode/husky)?

 To use guet with husky, you will need to start guet tracking alongside any present git hooks.
 To accomplish this, use the commmand `guet start -a`. guet uses the pre-commit, post-commit, and commit-msg hooks, so you'll need to update them in husky to look something like this: